precice/precice.github.io/pages/docs/configuration/configuration-mapping.md

             T=1           T=1
 ```

 * `scaled-consistent-surface` and `scaled-consistent-volume` constraint: `scaled-consistent` constraints are used for intensive quantities (just as the `consistent` constraint) where conservation of integral values (surface or volume) is necessary (e.g. velocities when the mass flow rate needs to be conserved).
 The mapping executes a `consistent` mapping in a first step, and corrects the result by a subsequent scaling step using the integral data sum to ensure the conservation of the integral sum on the input mesh and the output mesh.
-To use the `scaled-consistent-surface` constraint, surface connectivity on input and output meshes are required.
-To use the `scaled-consistent-volume` constraint, volumetric connectivity on input and output meshes are required.
+To use the `scaled-consistent-surface` constraint, surface connectivity on input and output meshes is required.
+To use the `scaled-consistent-volume` constraint, volumetric connectivity on input and output meshes is required.

 For a sequential participant, any combination of `read`/`write`-`consistent/conservative` is valid.
 For a participant running in parallel, only `read`-`consistent` and `write`-`conservative` is possible.
 More details are given [further below](configuration-mapping.html#restrictions-for-parallel-participants).